Devereux Glenholme School: Faculty

-The school has 1 psychiatrist, 1 psychologist, 7 clinicians, 34 boarding instructors, and 28 education faculty including teachers, aides, and special programs.
+The school has a psychiatrist, a psychologist, seven clinicians, 34 boarding instructors and 28 education faculty including teachers, aides, and special programs.
 All teachers are either certified in Special Education in Connecticut or are content-area certified in Connecticut.
-While the student-to-staff ratio is 10:1:1, the student-to-on-duty staff ratio is considerably lower.
+While the student-to-staff ratio is 10:1, the student-to-on-duty staff ratio is considerably lower.

 History

 Devereux Glenholme was established in 1968 on the country estate of the Van Sinderen family, which had been donated to the Devereux Foundation by Jean White Van Sinderen, who had learned of the work of special education pioneer Helena T. Devereux and desired to create a school where children with special behavioral and learning needs could develop their potential.
-The school's administrative offices are in a colonial revival house originally called Glen Holme, designed by architect Ehrick Rossiter for industrialist William Leslie Van Sinderen (1856–1909) and completed in 1898.
+The school's administrative offices are in a Colonial Revival house originally called Glen Holme, designed by architect Ehrick Rossiter for industrialist William Leslie Van Sinderen (1856–1909) and completed in 1898.

 The Communities of Character program for character education was developed by Devereux Glenholme, as the first school to bring the program to Connecticut in the mid-1990s.

 In subsequent years the school was supported by Mrs. Van Sinderen's son, Alfred W. Van Sinderen, one-time chief executive officer of Southern New England Telephone Company who died in 1998.